-1. Customized training programs developed specific to your goals, fitness level, schedule, running and injury history with guidance and support provided through weekly coaching calls or emails, and the option for individual coaching sessions.
+1. Customized training programs developed specific to your goals, fitness level, schedule, running and injury history with the opportunity for guidance and support provided through weekly coaching calls or emails, and the option for individual coaching sessions.

 2. Running evaluations to determine if improvements can be made with your running form to make you a faster runner and decrease your risk of injury.

-3. Easy to follow DVD programs and ebooks with videos to help you achieve your maximum potential as a runner, whether it’s running your first 5k or qualifying for the Boston marathon.
+3. Easy to follow ebooks with videos to help you achieve your maximum potential as a runner, whether it’s running your first 5k or qualifying for the Boston marathon.

 See Coaching Services and Products for more details.

 For more information or to set up a free consultation use the submission form below or contact Brian at firstname.lastname@example.org

 Here’s what some of Brian’s runners have shared about their experience in working with him to achieve their goals: